 In terms of convenience, the Style trim doesn’t have an electric tailgate which might be a concern for shorter individuals.
 Thankfully, all the other trims feature an electronically-operated boot as standard and all have a hatchback design.

-Elsewhere, the rear split-folding seats have a 60:40 split with an integrated ski latch, making it convenient to transport elongated goods.
+Elsewhere, the rear split-folding seats have a 60:40 design with an integrated ski latch, making it convenient to transport elongated goods.
 Should you want to take even larger items you’ll also be pleased to learn that the ID.5 has a near-flat loading bay, a plastic boot lip protecting your paintwork, side storage bays, hooks and fastening points and a 12V socket for charging.
 Note, unlike some other electric SUVs, the ID.5 doesn’t have a frunk or front storage compartment under the bonnet.

 VW ID.5 comfort review